irfansyah-r/luminance/README.md

 ## Description

-CrossSite Manga Tracker (for learning purposes).
+CrossSite Manga Tracker.
+Track any manga for both official or unofficial translations in Bahasa Indonesia.

 ## Getting Started